 One definition of a heresy is something that, if believed, will cause the eternal damnation of the one who believes it.
 I have been told that if one does not “believe in” the literal six-earth-day-creation, how can they believe anything else in the Bible?
 I do believe that if one does not believe anything else in the Bible, they will likely not want to spend eternity with the author of the Bible.
 However, our interpretation of the creation account should not hinge on our earth-bound perception of the “six days.”
 What some seem to say regarding Genesis One is this: “If you do not hold to my limited perspective of time, well then, damn you!”

 The question at stake is this: what happened during this “time?”
 Darwin’s theory relied heavily upon gradual mutations.
 There have been indeed many gradual mutations (micro-evolution) that have shaped the form and function of living beings, but the fossil record is somewhat lacking when it comes to intermediate species… the so-called “missing links.”
 Scientists now refer to a phenomenon termed “punctuated equilibrium,” which simply means long periods of equilibrium (not much changing) punctuated with brief periods when a lot changed (brand new species through macroevolution).
 This is another good step in the right direction, just as realizing that there actually was a “beginning.”
 Maybe the punctuations occurred when God “spoke” with his acts of creation.
 Who knows?
+I am not a biologist, so take my speculation with a grain of salt.

 A HILL TO DIE ON?